graffic/nanocorp/README.md

 ## Automation and Deployment

 Tests and deployment are automated via [travis-ci](https://travis-ci.org/graffic/nanocorp).
 It runs: frontend tests, backend tests and end to end thanks to travis ability to launch other containers.
+With frontend and backend tests, code coverage is generated. **IMPORTANT NOTE** the coverage percentage is for the code files that has been tested.
+So a file that wasn't included in tests won't event show up.

 After running tests, it builds two docker images: one for the backend and frontend called **app** and another one for the database called **db**.
 They are published on [docker hub](https://hub.docker.com/r/graffic/nanocorp/tags/)